Boomer Welcomes New Publisher, Katharine Ross

 Katharine Ross steps into the role

-Katharine Ross has a long history with Ross Publishing, BOOMER’s parent company, as well as extensive experience in media marketing and advertising.
+Katharine Ross has a long history with Ross Media Solutions, BOOMER’s parent company, as well as extensive experience in media marketing and advertising.
 Now she is bringing her skills and knowledge to growing the BOOMER brand.

 Lori Ross, BOOMER’s founder and former publisher, is stepping away from daily operations of the magazine.
 She recalls her introduction to Katharine.
 “I first heard of her professionally from a mutual client who told me that Katharine was a brilliant young marketer and how her campaigns had been very successful for them.”

-Katharine has been with Ross Publishing for 17 years, honing her knowledge and skills in fiscal and business management, technology and digital marketing, and print and online publishing.
+Katharine has been with Ross Media Solutions for 17 years, honing her knowledge and skills in fiscal and business management, technology and digital marketing, and print and online publishing.
 “In general,” says Lori, “there’s not a part of the business she doesn’t understand.”

-Earlier this year, Katharine Ross assumed the role of president of Ross Publishing.
+Earlier this year, Katharine Ross assumed the role of president of Ross Media Solutions.

 “My husband and I have had the chance to work with a group of talented team members, each of whom has played an important role in growing and diversifying the company with multiple products, services and geographic locations,” says Lori.
 “Katharine has been a strong part of this growth and diversification.